High-Protein Snack Ideas for GLP-1 | Stay Full Between Smaller Meals

 10. Edamame (Frozen, Pre-Cooked)

-One cup of shelled edamame has 18g protein and it's the perfect snack-food experience — you eat them slowly one by one, it takes time, your brain registers that you're eating something.
+One cup of shelled edamame has 18g protein and it's the perfect grab-and-eat experience — you eat them slowly one by one, it takes time, your brain registers that you're eating something.
 Buy the pre-shelled frozen kind so there's zero prep.
 Thaw for a couple minutes or eat them cold right from the freezer if your mouth can handle it — some people find frozen edamame less triggering for nausea than room temperature.

 - 1 cup frozen shelled edamame, thawed (or eaten partially frozen)